roman1117459II/roman1117459II/README.md

 - 📫 How to reach me Facebook, Linkedin or Twitter

 Updated Task-
-1) finish the last project about api and css bootstrap
+1) Bootstrap all from w3school morning shift(2hour)
-2) career switch guide make a project idea
+2) strat project work using js and apiiiiii(2hour)

 <!---
 roman1117459II/roman1117459II is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.